Canadian Indian residential school system: Apologies

+Churches

 United Church of Canada

 In 1986, the first apology for residential schools by any institution in Canada was from the United Church of Canada in Sudbury, Ontario.
 At the 1986 31st General Council, the United Church of Canada responded to the request of Indigenous peoples that it apologize to them for its part in colonization and adopted the apology.
 Rev. Bob Smith stated:

 We imposed our civilization as a condition of accepting the gospel.
 We tried to make you be like us and in so doing we helped to destroy the vision that made you what you were.
 As a result, you, and we, are poorer and the image of the Creator in us is twisted, blurred, and we are not what we are meant by God to be.
 We ask you to forgive us and to walk together with us in the Spirit of Christ so that our peoples may be blessed and God's creation healed.

 The elders present at the General Council expressly refused to accept the apology and chose to receive the apology, believing further work needed to be done.
 In 1998, the church apologized expressly for the role it played in the residential school system.
 On behalf of The United Church of Canada the Right Rev. Bill Phipps stated:

 I apologize for the pain and suffering that our church's involvement in the Indian Residential School system has caused.
 We are aware of some of the damage that this cruel and ill-conceived system of assimilation has perpetrated on Canada's First Nations peoples.
 For this we are truly and most humbly sorry...
 To those individuals who were physically, sexually, and mentally abused as students of the Indian Residential Schools in which The United Church of Canada was involved, I offer you our most sincere apology.
 You did nothing wrong.
 You were and are the victims of evil acts that cannot under any circumstances be justified or excused...
 We are in the midst of a long and painful journey as we reflect on the cries that we did not or would not hear, and how we have behaved as a church...we commit ourselves to work toward ensuring that we will never again use our power as a church to hurt others with attitudes of racial and spiritual superiority.
 We pray that you will hear the sincerity of our words today and that you will witness the living out of our apology in our actions in the future.

-Roman Catholic Church
+Catholic Church

 In 1991, at the National Meeting on Indian Residential Schools in Saskatoon, Canadian bishops and leaders of religious orders that participated in the schools issued an apology stating: